 Castellero, in the homeland of hazelnut, the castle is getting ready to be conquered... by tourists.

-The Municipality of Castellero is located north-west of the province of Asti, in a hilly position.
+Castellero rises in the northwestern area of the province of Asti, in a hilly position.

-It is 17 km from Asti, the provincial capital.
+It is about 17 km from Asti, the provincial capital.

 In Castellero has its headquarters the union of municipalities Comunità Collinare Valtriversa, established with the aim of promoting the development of the territory and improving the services provided to the community.